Do Lotteries Really Benefit Public Schools? The Answer is Hazy

 “They’d be in worse shape than they are,” Rep. Bill Owens (D-Elizabeth City) told the Fay Observer.
 “We’d have a bigger hole than we do have.”

-The website for the North Carolina Education Lottery shows the breakdown of how the money has been spent, covering everything from teacher salaries and pre-K programs to financial aid and scholarship funding.
+The North Carolina Education Lottery website shows how the money has been spent, covering everything from teacher salaries and pre-K programs to financial aid and scholarship funding.
 The state legislature has the authority to adjust allocation percentages each year as needed.

 Mega Millions Provides Windfall for California Schools

 California was another state that hit it big in lottery revenue, particularly with the recent Mega Millions game.
 ABC Local reports that for every dollar spent on Mega Millions lottery tickets, schools receive 32 cents.
-The total amount of revenue could exceed $100 million, according to some estimates, which could save up to 1,000 teaching jobs that are currently on the chopping block.
+According to some estimates, the total amount of revenue could exceed $100 million, saving up to 1,000 teaching jobs currently on the chopping block.

 “With this current Mega Millions run, we’re going to be pretty close to our all-time high as far as what we’ve given schools in any given year,” Alex Traverso, a California Lottery representative, told ABC.